Beginner's Guide

 Premium themes require you to pay for them to use which generally has a reasonable price.
 These paid themes are usually more feature-rich and offer advanced customization options than free themes.
 And, that’s what you pay them for.

 There are tons of marketplaces where you can find stunning premium WordPress themes.
 The biggest theme marketplace is ThemeForest, run by Envato Market.
-It features over 11,000 premium themes including the widely used themes like Avada, The7, Newspaper, etc.

 Other top WordPress theme marketplaces are Template Sell, Mojo Marketplace, and Template Monster.